Scholarships and Loans

 Scholarships for Minority Students

 Herbert W. Nickens Medical Student Scholarships(www.aamc.org) are awarded to students entering their third-year of medical school.
-According to the AAMC Web site, these scholarships are given to those "who assist medical schools achieve their diversity objectives and eliminate health care disparities."
+According to the AAMC, these scholarships are given to those "who have shown leadership in efforts to eliminate inequities in medical education and health care and have demonstrated leadership efforts in addressing educational, societal, and health care needs of racial and ethnic minorities in the United States."

 Many students depend on federal government student loans to finance their education.
-Eligibility for government loans is based on your FAFSA(www.fafsa.ed.gov).
+Eligibility for government loans is based on your Free Application for Federal Student Aid (FAFSA)(www.fafsa.ed.gov).
 Deadlines vary depending on the school and state but the federal deadline is usually June 30.
 Check with the financial aid offices of the schools to which you are applying for verification of application deadlines.

 The financial aid office is required to inform you of their aid procedures and deadlines, and how and when you'll receive your aid award.
 You will be provided with an award package (based on your FAFSA information) that reports your Expected Family Contribution (EFC)(www.fafsa.ed.gov), your family’s eligibility for federal loans, and your status regarding the work-study program.
 It is important to read and understand your school’s academic progress policy and keep copies of all enrollment paperwork, especially loan documents that you receive.

-Stafford Loans(studentaid.ed.gov) -- The Department of Education offers low interest rate loans to students.
-Subsidized loans are based on financial need.
-While in school and during the grace period, the government pays the interest on subsidized loans.
-Unsubsidized loans are available to all students regardless of financial need.
+Stafford Loans(studentaid.ed.gov) -- The Department of Education offers low-interest, unsubsidized Stafford Loans to medical students regardless of financial need.
 You are charged interest on these loans while you attend school.
-You have the option of paying the interest as it accrues or postponing the interest payments until after you graduate, withdraw or drop below half-time enrollment.
-Students can borrow up to $8,500 in subsidized and unsubsidized Stafford loans each academic year.
-An additional $32,000 per year is available in unsubsidized Stafford loans.
-Both subsidized and unsubsidized Stafford loans have a fixed 6.8% interest rate for medical students.
+You have the option of paying the interest as it accrues or postponing the interest payments until after you graduate.
+Medical students can borrow up to $40,500 each year at a fixed rate of 5.31% for the 2016-17 academic year.